 TABLE OF CONTENTS

-So, what is Roam?
+So, what is Roam Research?
 If you don’t know, at it’s very roots, Roam is a database for information that can be hyperlinked like a wiki.
 Wikipedia would be an example.

 How did I become so passionate about it?

-For several years, I’ve been “annoyed” by having all my digital information spread over many different applications; sometimes overlapping or incomplete.
-The majority of it is divided between my MacOS and thousands of Evernotes.
+For several years, I was “annoyed” by having all my digital information spread over many different applications; sometimes overlapping or incomplete.
+The majority of it was divided between my MacOS and thousands of Evernotes.
 A lot of lists/outlines were in Workflowy.
 Projects and goals I organized in Todoist.
-And, more and more of it is in the cloud with applications like Google Drive or one of my favorite utilities, CloudApp.
+And, more and more of it was in the cloud with applications like Google Drive or one of my favorite utilities, CloudApp.
 And if you’re using social media like me, you’re probably saving tweets and bookmarks, and subscribe to Facebook groups or even professional forums.

 WHAT IS ROAM RESEARCH?